 Nearly all of the goods imported into the EU-28 from Azerbaijan were mineral fuels, lubricants and related materials

-There was a clearer pattern in relation to the main products that were exported from the EU-28 to the six ENP-East countries in 2017.
+There was a clearer pattern in relation to the main products that were exported from the EU-28 to the six ENP-East countries in 2018.
 The highest share of EU-28 exports destined for the ENP-East countries was consistently recorded for machinery and transport equipment.
-This pattern was observed for all six ENP-East countries, as machinery and transport equipment products accounted for more than two fifths (41.7 %) of all goods exported to Azerbaijan from the EU-28 in 2017, while their lowest shares were recorded in Georgia (27.9 %) and Moldova (27.2 %).
+This pattern was observed for all six ENP-East countries, as machinery and transport equipment products accounted for more than two fifths (43.4 %) of all goods exported to Belarus from the EU-28 in 2018, while their lowest shares were recorded in Moldova (29.3 %) and Georgia (27.7 %).

 Relative importance of trade flows with the ENP-East countries for individual EU Member States

-Germany accounted for just over one fifth of all goods exported from the EU-28 to the six ENP-East countries …
+Germany accounted for one fifth of all goods exported from the EU-28 to the six ENP-East countries …

-In 2017, Germany had the highest exports of goods to the six ENP-East countries from among the EU Member States, with a 21 % share; this relatively high share may, at least in part, be linked to Germany’s size and its specialisation in the manufacture of machinery and equipment.
-Poland had the second highest share (18 %) of the EU-28’s goods exported to the ENP-East countries, followed by Italy (8 %) and Hungary (7 %) — see Figure 7.
+In 2018, Germany had the highest exports of goods to the six ENP-East countries from among the EU Member States, with a 20 % share; this relatively high share may, at least in part, be linked to Germany’s size and its specialisation in the manufacture of machinery and equipment.
+Poland had the second highest share (17 %) of the EU-28’s goods exported to the ENP-East countries, followed by Hungary and Italy (both 8 %) — see Figure 7.

 … while close to one quarter of all goods imported into the EU-28 from the six ENP-East countries were destined for Italy

-By contrast, Italy was the most important market among the EU Member States for goods imported from the ENP-East countries in 2017; this may, at least in part, be explained by limited indigenous energy supplies and a relatively high level of oil imports from Azerbaijan.
-Italy accounted for close to one quarter (23 %) of all imports made by EU Member States from the six ENP-East countries in 2017, while Germany and Poland were the second and third largest markets, with 11 % and 10 % share of the EU-28 total — see Figure 8.
+By contrast, Italy was the most important market among the EU Member States for goods imported from the ENP-East countries in 2018; this may, at least in part, be explained by limited indigenous energy supplies and a relatively high level of oil imports from Azerbaijan.
+Italy accounted for close to one quarter (24 %) of all imports made by EU Member States from the six ENP-East countries in 2018, while Germany and Poland were the second and third largest markets, with 12 % and 11 % shares of the EU-28 total respectively — see Figure 8.

 Geographical proximity appeared to play an important role in determining which EU Member States had relatively high trade flows with the six ENP-East countries

 A more complete analysis of trade flows between the individual EU Member States and the six ENP-East countries is provided in Figure 9.
-Perhaps unsurprisingly, given their geographical location, the EU Member States which had a relatively high share of their total trade with ENP-East countries included Lithuania, Latvia, Romania, Poland, Bulgaria and Hungary.
-Some 7.1 % of all goods exported by Lithuania in 2017 were destined for ENP-East markets.
-By contrast, there were 20 EU Member States where exports of goods to the six ENP-East countries accounted for less than 1.0 % of total goods exported.
-Among the EU Member States, Lithuania also recorded the highest share of its imports of goods originating from the ENP-East countries, at 3.3 % in 2017.
-There were 16 EU Member States which reported less than 1.0 % of their imported goods originating from the ENP-East countries.
+Perhaps unsurprisingly, given their geographical location, the EU Member States which had a relatively high share of their total trade with ENP-East countries included Lithuania, Latvia, Romania, Estonia, Poland, Bulgaria and Hungary.
+Some 7.3 % of all goods exported by Lithuania in 2018 were destined for ENP-East markets.
+By contrast, there were 19 EU Member States where exports of goods to the six ENP-East countries accounted for less than 1.0 % of total goods exported.
+Among the EU Member States, Estonia recorded the highest share of its imports of goods originating from the ENP-East countries, at 3.6 % in 2018, followed by Lithuania with 3.4 %.
+There were 16 EU Member States which reported that less than 1.0 % of their imported goods originated from the ENP-East countries.

-Overall, the relative share of goods exported from the EU-28 to the six ENP-East countries fell from 2.6 % of the total in 2007 to 1.8 % by 2017 (see Figure 10).
-However, the relative importance of ENP-East export markets declined at a relatively fast pace in Poland, falling by 2.1 percentage points during the period 2007-2017, while falls between 1.5 and 1.0 percentage points were recorded for Bulgaria, Romania, Latvia and Estonia; note this does not necessarily mean that the absolute value of exports fell.
-Among nearly all of the other EU Member States, the relative importance of the ENP-East countries as an export market fell by less than 1.0 percentage points or was stable, with only Lithuania showing an increase in the share of its exports destined for the ENP-East countries, albeit marginal, from 7.0 % to 7.1 %.
+Overall, the relative share of goods exported from the EU-28 to the six ENP-East countries fell from 2.8 % of the total in 2008 to 1.9 % by 2018 (see Figure 10).
+However, the relative importance of ENP-East export markets declined at a relatively fast pace in Poland and Romania, falling by 2.0 and 1.9 percentage points respectively during the period 2008-2018, while a fall of 1.3 percentage points was recorded for Estonia; note this does not necessarily mean that the absolute value of exports fell.
+Among nearly all of the other EU Member States, the relative importance of the ENP-East countries as an export market fell by less than 1.0 percentage points or was stable, with Hungary’s increase of 0.3 percentage points the only increase in the share of exports destined for the ENP-East countries between 2008 and 2018 that was greater than 0.1 percentage points.

-The relative importance of EU-28 imports originating from the six ENP-East countries fell by 0.1 percentage points between 2007 and 2017 to reach 1.7 % of all imported goods (see Figure 11).
-The share of goods imported from ENP-East countries rose by 1.1 percentage points in Portugal over the same period and by 0.7 points in Romania and 0.6 points in Croatia.
-By contrast, the share of goods imported from the ENP-East countries fell by 4.9 percentage points in Bulgaria, 1.8 points in Latvia and 1.2 points in Estonia.
+The relative importance of EU-28 imports originating from the six ENP-East countries fell by 0.1 percentage points between 2008 and 2018 to reach 1.9 % of all imported goods (see Figure 11).
+The share of goods imported from ENP-East countries rose by 1.1 percentage points in Portugal over the same period and by 0.8 points in Croatia and 0.7 points in Romania.
+By contrast, the share of goods imported from the ENP-East countries fell by 6.0 percentage points in Bulgaria, 1.9 points in Cyprus and 1.8 points in Latvia.

 Source data for tables and graphs